 Speed Optimization – Your blog must load within 3 seconds.
 Period.
 Have you developer make your blog the fastest loading blog.
 Your visitors would love it.
 If you’re working on it yourself, follow this tutorial.

 Do keyword research – Keyword research gives you the phrases people are using to find your blog.
 Don’t just assume.
 Head over to a good keyword popularity tool to identify the keywords that will drive the maximum traffic.
 Use this guide to do this research yourself.
+I use Google Keyword Planner and Search console.
+Recently I have found Twinword and the choice of exact keywords has almost doubled my blog traffic with increased rankings.

 URL Structure – Dump the default URL structure.
 Go with a custom URL structure such as yourblog.com/post-title.
 If you’re more than confident of posting regularly, you can add dates to the URL, else, keep it simple.